 2. Envira Gallery – allows you to create beautiful galleries and add them to your blog posts or pages.
 There are a set of customization options – you can select the number of columns, enable lazy loading, enable lightboxes, set up image sizes and more.

 4. BlogStomp – StompSoftware makes rad tools for photographers, with the intent to make tedious, complicated tasks simple and fun.
-Their tools allows you to easily build blog posts, with image collages and unique presentations.
+Their tools allow you to easily build blog posts, with image collages and unique presentations.
 With code “Flo” you can benefit from 10% off your purchase.

 5. FloPictime – an awesome plugin that will please every Pic-Time lover.
 With its help, you can integrate your Pic-Time galleries into your Flo design in just a few clicks.